 Personal information

-Unit enrolments
+Unit enrolment

-Credit points in excess of course requirements
+Credit points in excess of higher education course requirements

 Undergraduate students enrolling in postgraduate units